Lab session: predicting time series

 return self(x)

-Once you are happy with the configuration, initialize the model and choose an appropriate loss function and optimizer.
+Once you are happy with the configuration, initialize the model:

 Code